rethinkdb/rethinkdb/NOTES.md

 [1.15-blog]: http://rethinkdb.com/blog/1.15-release/

-To take advantage of the performance improvements, you will need to re-insert data into existing tables.
-A future release may add a "magic" command to do this, but you can take advantage of it now from the Data Explorer by adding a dummy field to a table and removing it.
+Only documents modified after upgrading to 1.15 will receive these performance gains.
+You may "upgrade" older documents by performing any write that modifies their contents.
+For example, you could add a dummy field to all the documents in a table and then remove it:

     r.table('tablename').update({dummy_field: true})
     r.table('tablename').replace(r.row.without('dummy_field'))